 - Acetal Sheet is one of the best engineering plastics for machining.

-- The main reason is that it chips as it is being machined rather than creating that long swarf thread that can often wrap round the cutter as with some other engineering plastics.
+- The main reason is that it chips as it is being machined rather than creating that long swarf thread that can often wrap around the cutter as with some other engineering plastics.

 - We’d recommend the use of very sharp cutting as tools and to get that super finish, a tool that is shaped similar to a smoothing tool would allow Acetal Sheet to be machined to a very smooth finish and leave fewer machining marks.